 In some cases, the SBON may impose multiple disciplinary actions, such as receiving a reprimand coupled with a fine.
-Depending upon the state in which you practice, most outcomes involving discipline against a nurse's license are permanently a matter of public record and reported to the National Practitioner Data Bank (NPDB).
+Depending upon the state in which you practice, most outcomes involving discipline against a NP's license become a permanent matter of public record and reported to NURSYS® and the National Practitioner Data Bank (NPDB).
 The SBON also may report that disciplinary action to other agencies, regulatory authorities, or other SBONs, which may decide to initiate their own investigation and take action.

-Nurses who have had adverse disciplinary actions may appeal those decisions.
-The standards for appealing a SBON decision are defined by your state and will outline the specific requirements, time frames, and processes.
+NPs who have experienced adverse disciplinary actions may appeal those decisions.
+The standards for appealing a SBON decision are defined by your state and will outline the specific requirements, time frames and processes.